Energinet-DataHub/opengeh-wholesale/source/databricks/calculation_engine/tests/features/energy_calculation/given_exchange_sends_to_own_ga/readme.md

-# When exchange MP sends to own GA
+# Given exchange MP sends to own GA

 The purpose is to test a scenario where there are exchange MPs where from and to grid area is the same.